 Monday Nitro marked a new beginning for WCW and put the promotion on par with the hegemon, WWF.
-The episodes from 1996-98 played like pay-per-view events, the showcase was star-studded and the card was deep with talent.
+The episodes from 1996-98 played like pay-per-view events, the showcase was star-studded, and the card was deep with talent.
 Titles changed hands in dramatic fashion and champions were granted opportunities to successfully defend their belts.
 The full run of Nitro was from 1995-2001 and the following is a list of the most entertaining champions during that time as well as their top contenders for the titles.
-Unlike most professional wrestling critics, I consider myself a dilettante to the entertainment form and am more interested in the narrative elements of the form.
-The writing and directing matters most to me as well as character development and story arcs.
+Unlike most professional wrestling critics, I consider myself a dilettante to the entertainment form and I am most interested in the narrative elements of the form.
+The writing, directing, and character development and story arcs is what I privilege when watching professional wrestling.
 In that respect, I will find Disco Inferno more entertaining for his antics on the mic and backstage than I will consider Juventud Guerrera entertaining for his technical proficiency and high-flying acrobatics in the ring.
 So, for this list, the champs and contenders are the most entertaining with respect to their characters more than their wrestling performances.

 World Heavyweight Champion - Hollywood Hulk Hogan

 Hogan is the father of the professional wrestling family.
 Wherever he went, mass interest in wrestling followed.
 Once he heel-turned by joining and founding the nWo, his character added an incredible dimension of depth.
-Hogan became a hilarious goon, spray painting fallen foes and whipping them with his belt.
+Hogan became a hilarious goon, while spray painting fallen foes and whipping them with his belt.
 He disavowed his heroic status and was liberated to become a lot more human.
 During Nitro, Hogan held the world heavyweight title several times.
-Most of his defenses ended in disqualifications as his gang ran to his defense, but later he was able to defend the title on his own merits.
-Hogan holding the title automatically made contenders important and it was no small feat to wrest the belt from the epic titan.
+Most of his defenses ended in disqualifications as his gang ran to his aid, but later he was able to defend the title on his own merits.
+When Hogan held the title it automatically made contenders important and it was no small feat to wrest the belt from the epic titan of wrestling.

 World Heavyweight Contender - Nature Boy Ric Flair

-Flair is the most prolific world heavyweight champion in the history of the WCW having won it eight times since 1991.
-Flair had great charisma in the ring and even when he oversold his opponent's moves it was hilarious and a signature of his flamboyant performance style.
-Flair didn't hold his titles that long in the Nitro era, but he defended them well using cheap shots at opportune times to dominate opponents.
+Flair is the most prolific world heavyweight champion in the history of the WCW, having won it eight times since 1991.
+Flair had great charisma in the ring and even when he oversold his opponent's moves it was hilarious and was a signature of his flamboyant performance style.
+Flair didn't hold his titles for long during the Nitro era, but he defended them well using cheap shots at opportune times in order to prevail.
 His resonant "woo" was met with crowd approval every time and the sound of his knife-edge chops echo through the imagination of all his fans, young and old.
-Even when Flair was a contender, he was still on top because of his history as a great WCW champion.
+Even when Flair was a contender, he was never an underdog because of his history as a great WCW champion.